Loading Events

 Jesus and Jazz: Where Spirit Meets Sound

 The Creative Arts Ensemble is the collaborative leadership team shaping the sound, spirit, and creative direction of Mt.
 Zion AME Church’s live music worship experience — Communion & Choirs on 1st Sundays, Blues & Blessings on 2nd Sundays, Praise & Poetry on 3rd Sundays, and Jesus & Jazz on 4th Sundays — all as part of our growing arts ministry.
-Led by Rev. Eyesha Marable, Minister of Music Philip Bingham, and Artistic Curator Gregory Burrus, the Ensemble guides the creative heartbeat of our worship community.
+Led by Rev. Eyesha Marable, Minister of Music Philip Bingham – VP Barry Harris Institute of Jazz, and Jazz Curator Gregory Burrus Founder Gregory Burrus Productions , the Ensemble guides the creative heartbeat of our worship community.

 Discover more from Gregory Burrus Productions